AP-CSA-Assignments/unit-5-6-assignment/README.md

 ```

 ## Compiling and Running Java Programs
-Note that since the shape classes are separate classes, you will need to compile ALL the files (at least one time).
+Note that since our classes are separate classes, you will need to compile ALL the files (at least one time).
 You can do this by running
 ```
 javac *.java
 ```